 Benefits and Compensation

-This is probably the single area of human resource services and administration in which any employee is most interested in, and for that reason, you as a company owner or manager should also have a major interest in it.
-All your employees should be fairly compensated so that they are motivated to perform well, and are more likely to remain loyal to the company for a long period of time.
+This is probably the single area of human resource services and administration in which an employee is most interested, and for that reason, you as a company owner or manager should also have a major interest in it.
+All your employees should have fair compensations to motivate good performance since they’ll be more likely to remain loyal to the company for a long period of time.

-Primary compensation is the amount of money that an employee is paid for their duties, while secondary compensation consists of perks such as flexible work hours, pensions, daycare benefits, vacation time, and perhaps even a company car.
+Primary compensation is the amount of money that you pay an employee for their duties, while secondary compensation consists of perks such as flexible work hours, pensions, daycare benefits, vacation time, and perhaps even a company car.

 HR Information System